Memorial Hermann Life Flight

 Memorial Hermann Life Flight is a hospital-based air medical transport service in Houston, Texas.
 Prior to 2020, Life Flight flew into 12th floor of the John S. Dunn Heli-Stop atop Memorial Hermann Hospital-Texas Medical Center.
-In March of 2020, Memorial Hermann-TMC opened the new 18 story Sarofim Pavilion, which now serves as the home for Life Flight operations in addition to an expanded helipad atop the pavilion.
+In March of 2020, Memorial Hermann-TMC opened the new 18 story Sarofim Pavilion, which serves as the home for Life Flight operations in addition to an expanded helipad atop the pavilion.
 Life Flight was founded in 1976.

 History

 Service began on August 1, 1976 as the second helicopter air medical program in the United States of America.
 The founder, Dr. James H. "Red" Duke, Jr., was the medical director for Life Flight from its inception until his death August 25, 2015.
 To date, Life Flight has flown more than 120,000 patient missions.
 Life Flight is accredited by the Commission on Accreditation of Medical Transport Systems.

 The first helicopter utilized on a Life Flight mission was the French-built SA 319B, also known as the Alouette III.
 The Alouette served the program well, but was eventually replaced by a newer aircraft, the AS 355 Ecureuil 2, also known as “TwinStar.”
 The AS 355 boasted many improvements in power, speed, cabin space and stability and was equipped with two turbine engines that greatly improved the safety of operations.

 The TwinStar served with Life Flight until the acquisition of the BK 117 helicopter.
 The BK 117 was built as a joint venture between Messerschmitt-Bölkow-Blohm (MBB) and Kawasaki Heavy Industries.
 The aircraft is particularly special because of its layout, which allows for complete use of the cabin area.
 It has no structural beams, or pillars, blocking the cabin space, and it also has large rear “clamshell” doors to use for loading and unloading patient stretchers.

 With the addition of the BK117, Life Flight has been able to conduct many specialized transports, including neonatal transport, intra-aortic balloon pump patients, and double patient loads from the same scene.

 In addition, Life Flight operated a Bo 105 helicopter, also built by MBB.
 It featured dual engines, double patient load capacity and a high skid configuration to improve safety around the tail rotor.

 In 2007, Life Flight purchased 6 new EC 145 twin-engine helicopters that replaced the 4 that were in use.
 One is stationed near the Port of Houston to better serve that region and one will be dedicated to pediatric transport.
 Each Life Flight helicopter can carry up to two patients.

 Life Flight has experienced only one fatal crash killing the pilot John Pittman, paramedic Charles R. "Mac" Atteberry and flight nurse Lynn Ethridge.
 It happened in 1999 and resulted from helicopter manufacturing flaws in the previously used BK-117 helicopter model — the tension torsion strap unraveled, sending the aircraft to the ground.